apache/incubator-spot/spot-oa/oa/flow/ipynb_templates/ThreatInvestigation.md

 - details_inbound()
 - add_threat()

+`display_results(cols, dataframe, top)` -
+*cols*: List of columns to display from the dataframe *dataframe*: Dataframe to display
+*top*: Number of top rows to display.
+This function will create a formatted html table to display the provided dataframe.

 `generate_attack_map_file(ip, inbound, outbound, twoway): `- This function depends on the existence of the _iploc.csv_ file.
 Using the geospatial info previously added to the dictionaries, this function will create the _globe.json_ file.
 If the iploc file doesn't exist, this function will be skipped.

 `generate_stats(ip, inbound, outbound, twoway, threat_name):` - This function reads through each of the dictionaries to group the connections by type.
 The results are stored in the _stats-&lt;ip&gt;.json_ file.